RiazAlzy/RiazALzy/README.md

 ## Hi there 👋

+I have been doing fullstack developement with Django for my solo startup ColdAgent.
+I have skills in python and C and I am currently learning Rust.
+I am also familier with vanilla JavaScript.

+I like doing backend stuff and would like to work at a startup with small team. here is my portfolio: RiazAlzy.github.io

 <!--
 **RiazAlzy/RiazALzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.